-The Exchange also proposes two nonsubstantive, clarifying amendments to footnote 4.
-First, the Exchange proposes to delete the term "clients" and replace it with the term "Professional Users and Non-Professional Users."
+The Exchange also proposes a nonsubstantive, clarifying amendment to footnote 4 to delete the term "clients" and replace it with the term "Professional Users and Non-Professional Users."
 This proposed change is consistent with the operation of the Enterprise Fee, which relates only to the Professional User and Non-Professional Per User fees.
-Second, the Exchange proposes to insert "Arca" in front of BBO and Trades to correctly note that the Enterprise Fee applies to the NYSE Arca BBO and NYSE Arca Trades market data products.
-The Exchange believes that these proposed changes would promote clarity and transparency of the Fee Schedule, without making any substantive changes.
+The Exchange believes that this proposed change would promote clarity and transparency of the Fee Schedule, without making any substantive changes.